Water Fire Extinguishers: The Essential Guide for Class A Protection

 Conclusion: Is a Water Extinguisher Right for You?

-If your facility is an office, a school, or a warehouse storing wood and paper products, the water extinguisher is your most cost effective line of defense.
-It provides superior cooling power that ensures fires stay extinguished, prevents re-ignition of deep seated Class A materials, and offers the cleanest environmental profile of any fire suppression technology.
+If your facility is an office, school, or warehouse with wood and paper products, a water extinguisher is your most cost-effective first line of defense.
+It cools fires completely, stops re-ignition of deep Class A materials, and has the cleanest environmental footprint of any fire suppression option.

 You might also like